Scholarships and Grants

 Fordham is a member institution in The National Catholic College Admission Association (The National CCAA).
 Each year, they offer scholarships to students who will be attending a member institution.

 The National CCAA Scholarships are 8 one-time, $1,000 awards.
-The deadline to apply will be announced in January 2017, and award recipients will be selected by mid-April.
+The deadline to apply is March 1, 2017, and award recipients will be selected by mid-April.
 Further details regarding the scholarship and application procedures can be found on their website.